pmeyerson/msgraph-mail-investigate/README.md

   * The applicationId will need "Read mail in all mailboxes" application permission which requires an azure administrator to grant.
   * Fill out config.template with details for your tenancy and save as config.ini
+  * The parsefiles script does not require a certificate nor an Azure Application/permissions.

  This script is setup to use certificate based authentication.
 It is possible to use a self signed cert.
  Create an application registration in Azure -> App Registrations -> New application registration.